 Best Overall: InSinkErator Evolution Compact 3/4 HP Continuous Feed Garbage Disposal with Power Cord

-What We Like: 0.75-horsepower Dura-Drive induction motor, quick-lock sink mount, multi-grind stainless steel blades
+What We Love: 0.75-horsepower Dura-Drive induction motor, quick-lock sink mount, multi-grind stainless steel blades

-What We Don't Like: Power cord not pre-installed
+What We Don't Love: Power cord not pre-installed

 This continuous feed garbage disposal features a 0.75-horsepower motor and stainless-steel internal grind components.
 The InSinkerator Evolution Compact garbage disposal is powerful enough to grind potato and carrot peels without all the noise commonly associated with garbage disposals.
 That noise reduction is thanks to the machine’s SoundSeal Plus technology that features multiple layers of insulation and a sink baffle, the rubber piece installed between your sink and the garbage disposal.